 B2C customers shop on their own time – at home, on the weekends, on-the-go through mobile apps, or on their lunch breaks.
 Either they think of something they need on the fly and quickly go to purchase while it’s at the forefront of their mind, or they’re casually browsing through the internet and decide to purchase something on a whim.
 Unless they’re asking their spouse if they can purchase a big ticket item, typically there is only one decision-maker involved in B2C purchases.
 B2C eCommerce targets those who are shopping on impulse with an unspecified budget.
 They don’t need to ask their manager if they can add a last minute item to their cart and can quickly justify purchasing an unplanned item.

-B2B shoppers have a bit different buying experience – they’re shopping because they have to and they’re getting paid to do it.
+The B2B buying process relies on a different buying experience – they’re shopping because they have to and they’re getting paid to do it.
 They don’t want to spend hours browsing through a website or catalog to find what they need.
 If it’s a recurring purchase, they want to be able to quickly select the items they are looking for so they can move on to the next item on their to-do list.
 If it’s a new purchase, then they want to be able to quickly find the products that are most relevant to them.
 More often than not, they are on a budget to purchase for specific company needs.
 They either need to be pre-approved or request approval during the checkout process to be able to submit orders on behalf of their company, so this process involves multiple decision-makers and can take hours or days.

 However, as the B2B shopping experience continues to evolve, the newest trend is creating an experience that is almost completely self-service, very much like in B2C.
 B2B buyers are accustomed to the B2C shopping experience and they want a shopping experience that’s similar to what they’re already used to.
 They want an experience that’s easy-to-use and makes their job easier.
 That’s why modern B2B eCommerce platforms make a specific impact on such features as requests for quotes, bulk ordering, and custom pricing, which are essential to giving B2B buyers the ultimate self-serving buying experience that will keep them re-purchasing for years to come.